RenzoZS/CuSIR/README.md

 # CuSIR

-CuSIR is a Cuda based solver for a diffusive SIR model with spatial rate transmisión dependence.
+CuSIR is a Cuda based solver for a diffusive SIR model with spatial rate transmition dependence.

 It basically solves the following system of equation with any given initial condition: